Forward Logs from Cortex Data Lake to an Email Server

 Get Started with the Log Forwarding App

-Get started with the Palo Alto Networks Log Forwarding app and begin forwarding logs from the Logging Service to a Syslog server. ...
+Get started with the Palo Alto Networks Log Forwarding app and begin forwarding logs from Cortex Data Lake to a syslog or email server. ...

 Features Introduced in the Log Forwarding App